 You will find it useful to keep a balance in your account at all times.
 Any unspent credit will be refunded to you at the end of your course.

 Material can be copied for study purposes within the limits of the Copyright, Designs and Patents Act 1988 and our Copyright Licensing Agency licence.

 Charges per page are 6p (A4) and 12p (A3).
 Colour prints are 40p (A4) and 80p (A3) per page.

 The library produces online referencing guidelines, which can be accessed via the Laban Library and Archive Referencing section on Moodle.
 You will need your TL username and password to access this.
 If you cannot find advice on your particular referencing query, please ask a member of staff for help.

 We endeavour to have all items on dance course reading lists available at Laban Library.
-There will however be a book or a journal you will want to use during your time studying at Trinity Laban which the library will not have access to.
-In such cases there are a number of options for accessing these items.
+There may however be a book or a journal you will want to use during your time studying at Trinity Laban, which the library will not have access to.
+In such cases, there are a number of options for accessing these items.